(Update) December 2016

 Planned Adult Releases

 - Winter 2018: 200 mature coho (BY15) (not yet collected)

-All incoming juvenile coho salmon were placed in quarantine at Don Clausen Fish Hatchery (DCFH) and treated with oxytetracycline and formalin to prevent bacterial and fungal infections.
+All incoming juvenile coho salmon were placed in quarantine at Warm Springs Hatchery (WSH), also known as Don Clausen Fish Hatchery (DCFH) on Lake Sonoma, and treated with oxytetracycline and formalin to prevent bacterial and fungal infections.
 Fish food consists of a combination of fry feed and natural krill.
-An inventory of BY12 conducted in late September 2015 showed that most coho salmon in this group had attained a mean length of 290 mm (almost 12 inches) and a mean weight of 380 g (over ¾ lb.).
+An inventory of BY12 conducted in late September 2015 showed that most coho salmon in this group measured 290 mm (almost 12 inches) mean length and a mean weight of 380 g (over ¾ lb.).
 A few fish in this group were significantly smaller.
 Ultrasound (Figure 1) was the method used to determine if fish were mature, and examination revealed that only three of these coho salmon had visible gonads (all males).
 As an example, figure 2 shows the ultrasound image of a mature female from the Warm Springs 2007 broodstock.